I feel disconnected from the community

 The causes of loneliness among disabled people are complex.
 But they all stem from one thing – a sense of disconnection.
 This disconnection comes from barriers that prevent disabled people from feeling included.
 Many of the barriers for disabled people are practical, such as the need for accessible transport and buildings, financial support and appropriate social care.

 For me personally, transport is a big issue.
-Being blind means that I can’t drive, and with just one bus running every hour though our village, my options for getting around are limited.
+Being blind means that I can’t drive, and with just one bus running every hour through our village, my options for getting around are limited.

 Another significant barrier for disabled people is a lack of understanding and awareness.